raizelistaken/TwitterMovieSentiment/README.md

 ## Summary

 Many biases needed to be accounted for when looking at twitter movie sentiment.
 Only a certain group of people will watch a specific movie.
 Those who like horror movies will watch horror movies.
 From the specific group only a portion of people take to twitter to write their thoughts.
+I assume young children will not be writing their thoughts on twitter.
 Plus, not all tweets are related to the viewers opinion of the movie.
 Sometimes viewers tweet about what they're doing while watching the movie, such as, "watching insert-movie-here with mom ... mom hates me."
 The movie can be good, but the model is going to pick up on the word hate, and the movie will be scored poorly.
+The critics score on rotten tomatoes did not consistently match the score of tweets provided by the VADER model.

 ## Next Steps
    - perform a more in depth look into each movie
+   - extend the timeline and numbre of tweets from twint collection
+   - remove words the skew the VADER score
+   - learn more about LDA and how to analyze topics
+   - increase domain knowledge by watching movies I had not seen (yet)

 ## Repository Structure